oraclekid12/rulebook2024/content.md

 #### **Recruit Ally**
 *Allies: non-vampire minions, such as mages, werewolves, or ordinary mortals.* \
 \
 An ally is brought into play with the recruit ally action.
 Allies are action cards that become minions in their own right, capable of acting and blocking independently of the minion that recruits them.
+Allies cannot act the turn they are recruited.
 When an ally is brought into play, they receive blood counters from the blood bank to represent their life (listed on the ally's card).
 When an ally loses their last life counter, they are burned.